-Some of the sports stories The Associated Press is covering Friday.
+Some of the sports stories The Associated Press is covering Saturday.
 A full Sports Digest will be sent at about 3 p.m.
 All times EST:

 - LOUISVILLE, Ky. - Top-ranked Kentucky visits No. 4 Louisville in the Battle for the Bluegrass, a rivalry game that this year matches two unbeaten teams for the first time.
 A Wildcats victory would ratchet up the hype of a possible undefeated season.
 Game starts 2 p.m.

 - SAN DIEGO - Cody Kessler and the No. 24 Southern California Trojans take on Ameer Abdullah and the No. 25 Nebraska Cornhuskers in the Holiday Bowl.
 Game starts 8 p.m.